 Articles

-How to make a second effort when all seems lost at ruck-time Posted 12 months ago
+How to make a second effort when all seems lost at ruck-time Posted over 1 year ago

 The great American track-and-field athlete Jesse Owens once set four world records in a Collegiate meet at Ann Arbor, Michigan in 1935.
 The novelty was that he did it all within the same clock hour, in what has been called ‘the greatest 45 minutes ever in Sports’.
 They came, one after another, in different disciplines – the 100-yard dash followed by the Long Jump, 220-yard sprint and finally the Low Hurdles.